apify/apify-docs/content/academy/advanced_web_scraping/js_in_html.md

 ---
 title: JSON data within HTML
-description: Learn about "hidden" data that can be found within the JavaScript of certain pages, which can significantly increase the reliability of your scraper, as well as improve the development experience.
+description: Learn about "hidden" data found within the JavaScript of certain pages, which can increase the scraper reliability and improve your development experience.
 menuWeight: 3.2
 paths:
     - advanced-web-scraping/js-in-html